sahithyandev/s2/src/content/docs/methods-of-mathematics/probability-and-statistics/02-counting-outcomes.md

 ## Rule 4

-The numebr of circular permutations of $k$ objects taken from a group of $n$
+The number of circular permutations of $k$ objects taken from a group of $n$
 objects:

 ```math